Zulhazmi33/Guess-Bomb/README.md

 5) A screen will display hint whether the guessed number is higher or lower than the bomb generated
 6) If guess right, won
 7) If guess wrong, the bomb explode
+8) Click "Randomize" to start it all over again